cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

   });
 ```

-## Firing User-Generated Events
+## Testing User Interactions

+The `fresh-testing-library` contains two ways for simulating user interactions: `fireEvent` and `userEvent`.

+The `fireEvent` function is used for simple interactions with the UI, while `userEvent` simulated the subtile nature of UI interaction.
+For instance when a button is pressed, `fireEvent.click` would cover the DOM click event, but `userEvent.click` encompasses the focus, hover, keydown and keyup events in addition to the click event.
+In other words, `userEvent`

+### Using `fireEvent`

-You can simulate user interactions in a Testing Library test using the `fireEvent` function.
-In the `fresh-testing-library`, `fireEvent` has function properties for triggering DOM events.
-They include:
+The `fireEvent` object includes function properties for almost 90 DOM events They include:
 - `fireEvent.click` - to invoke an `onClick` handler
 - `fireEvent.change` - to invoke an `onChange` handler
 - `fireEvent.submit` - to invoke an `onSubmit` handler
 - `fireEvent.keyDown` - to invoke an `onKeyDown` handler
-There are almost 90 different event types that are available.
-See the `EventType` TypeScript union type in the TS docs for the details.
+See the `EventType` TypeScript union type in the TS docs for an enumeration of all events.

 Each of the event type function properties takes an argument that is the `HTMLElement` event target.